sofiabianc/goodforkaren/README.md

 4. Thread one end of your string through the envelope and tie into a secure bow.
 Tie the other end securely to a popsicle stick.
 Feel free to use tape.

-5. Hang your popsicle from the cieling of the fifth floor of Milstein with the others.
+5. Hang your device so that it's flat against the cieling of the fifth floor of Milstein with the others.